ErinNyx/CSC340-project1/README.md

 # CSC340-project1
 I have to add a new line to my read me for my professor to show that I know what the \**** I'm doing

-\nadded this from a branch
+added this from a branch